theakshaymore/video-query-ai/README.md

-# 🎥 Video Query AI – Search Videos Like Text
+# 🎥 RecallAI — Search Videos Like Text

-## 🚀 What is Video Query AI?
+## 🚀 What is RecallAI?

-Video Query AI is a **privacy-first, local application** that lets you search through your video collection using natural language.
+RecallAI or ( Video Query AI ) is a privacy-first, local application that lets you search through your video collection using natural language.
 Instead of scrubbing through timelines manually, just type what you’re looking for, and the app instantly finds the matching scenes.

 - 🔒 100% local – no cloud uploads, your data stays on your machine
 - ⚡ Fast semantic search powered by vector embeddings